tiepdotme/serenade-wind/_posts/2020-09-14-survey-sea-trial-part-2.md

 Since some cruisers have documented their experience, we decided to aggregate and summarize our findings as a resource to you.
 In addition, you may want to check out their Youtube channels referenced on our [Survey and Sea Trial playlist](https://www.youtube.com/playlist?list=PLimDxpFOev-WfKfgZb6fJya0ukSnU98wT).

-To begin, we had a one-on-one chat a couple months ago with Dale (a.k.a.
-John Sparrow and hereinafter referred to as John) of [Hold Fast](https://www.youtube.com/c/TheCorsair/featured).
+To begin, we had a one-on-one chat a couple months ago with John of Youtube sailing channel [Hold Fast](https://www.youtube.com/c/TheCorsair/featured).
 In 2013, John bought his Cabo Rico 38 and began sailing the Chesapeake Bay.
 To date, he has accumulated over 15,000 nm on a number of great sailboats.

 As many other sailors have commented, John said we would have our hands full when it comes to maintenance.
 Given [s/v Rachel J Slocum](/about-rachel-j-slocum/) is 30 years old, there will be a lot of projects.
 A quality surveyor conducting a pre-purchase survey will investigate the structural integrity of the yacht including the state of the following: